SymphonyPlatformSolutions/symphony-ui-toolkit/docs/contributing.md

 - Atomic components (buttons, inputs) should go under atoms directory while composed ones (input group) should go under molecules
 - All components should implement light AND dark theme for this use static colors palette (variables/colors/statics) and theme accessors to be used in your component (variables/themes/accessors)

+## Icons
+- Adding new icons consists of adding a new file in the icons directory and the build process does the magic
+- The name of the icon should be in kebab-case
+> If your SVG contains an __evenodd__ filling rule it can't be added to the project as it won't render properly under windows.
+SVGs added should not contain this rule.

 ## Documentation

 Documenting every component is very important for UItoolkit and it's done using storybook.
 Every separate story should represent a use case of the component